captionpoint/captionpoint-plays/BETWEEN-RIVERSIDE-AND-CRAZY.md

 ---

 he think I prolly annoy you all the times -and if that’s the truth, I could leave like today, for real,

 ---

-cuz I respect you too much, Dad, to be annoying you in this your place of residence -- I ain’t down with dat, you know?
+cuz I respect you too much, Dad, to be annoying you in this your place of residence—I ain’t down with dat, you know?

 ---

-So I wanna know whatchu think about that, I mean -- if that’s okay, I wanna know if my feelings about your feelings are the actual feelings that’s happening,
+So I wanna know whatchu think about that, I mean—if that’s okay, I wanna know if my feelings about your feelings are the actual feelings that’s happening,

 ---

-and also whatchu think about that, like, honestly, so -like -- whatchu think about that?
+and also whatchu think about that, like, honestly, so -like—whatchu think about that?

 ---

 ## POPS:
--- Hold up!
+—Hold up!
 You hear that?!

 ---